EnbesilAdam/UnturnedMainServerPluginEnglish/README.md

 # UnturnedMainServerPlugin
 Hi Im Enbest.

 You Can Use This Plugin In Your Server But Its Not Complated I Think It Will Complate Like 1 Or 2 Weeks.

-This Plugin Has Good Commands For Your Server(When I Add)
+This Plugin Has Join,Leave,Diead Messages.

-This Plugin Is For Turkish People.
-When I Finish This Project I Will Make This Plugin For Other Countries.
+This Plugin Is English Rn When I Finish This Project I Will Make This Plugin For Other Countries.

-Wait For Plugin!
-:)
+If You Need Any Help:

+Discord: enbest

+You Can DM Me

+But Please Introduce Yourself And Say What Is Th Problem You Have.